 San Marcos is diverse in culture, race, ethnicity, age, and household income.
-Downtown is the heart of the city and a place to celebrate that diversity, providing a place for all San Marcans residents to come together, feel represented, and equitably served.
-During the Downtown Area Plan process, feedback was solicited from San Marcans residents of diverse backgrounds and experiences.
+Downtown is the heart of the city and should reflect that diversity, providing a place for all residents to come together, feel represented, and equitably served.
+During the Downtown Area Plan process, feedback was solicited from residents of diverse backgrounds and experiences.